West Worthing

 West Worthing is a neighbourhood of Worthing in West Sussex, England that was developed within Heene and later expanded beyond Heene's boundaries.
 Intended as an exclusive resort, the township of West Worthing was developed from around 1864 and merged with the formerly separate township of Worthing in 1890, when Worthing gained borough status.

 Heene is a former civil parish, now part of the borough of Worthing.
 It lies on the A259 road 0.6 miles (1 km) west of the town centre.
-Once part of the parish of West Tarring, Heene was a civil parish in its own right from the 16th century until 1902.
+Once part of the parish of West Tarring, Heene was a civil parish in its own right from the 16th century until 9 November 1902.
+At the 1901 census (the last before the abolition of the parish), Heene had a population of 3019.

 Etymology

 Heene comes from the word hīun or hīwun meaning family or household.

 Geography

 The borders of the former civil parish of Heene are defined by the Teville Stream and Tarring Road to the north and Elm Grove and Wallace Avenue (once known as Sea Lane) to the west.
 West Worthing encompasses this area and extends west to the boundary with Goring at George V Avenue.